better-internet/radworks-docs/docs/using-radicle/sharing-projects.md

 ![Search and Follow][sf]

-Once requested, you'll be able to view and replicate the project once a connected peer makes it available to you.
+You'll be able to view and replicate the project once a connected peer makes it available to you.

 ![Still Looking][sl]